nemethmik/hanna18/README.md

 Here are the steps that were followed for scaffolding up the project:
 - [WebPack setup with TypeScrip](https://youtu.be/4lpmVZdj12g)
   - A 01webpacksetup branch was created for the experimental video
+  - npm init
+  - npm i -D webpack
+    - When you just enter *npx webpack* it will ask if you want to install *webpack-cli*, smart design from webpack team.
+When I entered yes, eventually I received an error since Windows didn't allow some wripe operations, so I executed the command manually.
+  - npm i -D webpack-cli
+  - Running *npx webpack* at this stage gives these errors and warnings:
+    - The 'mode' option has not been set, webpack will fallback to 'production' for this value.
+Set 'mode' option to 'development' or 'production' to enable defaults for each environment.
+You can also set it to 'none' to disable any default behavior.
+Learn more: https://webpack.js.org/configuration/mode/
+    - ERROR in main Module not found: Error: Can't resolve './src' in 'N:\GitHub\hanna18' That is, the default input for webpack should be placed in the **src** subfolder.
+  - Continue watching at 4:00

 ## Web Components